 In summary, providing a variety of bedding and flooring options that stimulate your ferret’s natural behaviours will not only make their habitat more comfortable but also enrich their lives.

-More to Explore: Do Female Ferrets Menstruate?
+More to Explore: What Do Ferrets Like To Play With?

 Tips for preventing escape or injury in your ferret’s cage setup